ipa320/seneka_deployment_unit/README.md

 * roslaunch seneka_moveit_config move_group.launch (load the move group and moveit config)
 * roslaunch seneka_moveit_config moveit_rviz.launch (visualization of planed trajectories)

 ##3.
-Pick up
+Pick up (development)
 ---------------------------------------------------------------------
 * rosrun seneka_pnp seneka_pick_and_place

-This node manages the pick up process for a sensosonde (REMEMBER: Watch to rviz and **HANDS ON RED THE BUTTONS**).
+This node manages the pick up process for a sensorsonde (REMEMBER: Watch at rviz and **HANDS ON THE RED BUTTONS**).
-There are multiple sleep commands in the code to enable visual trajectory checking with rviz.
+There are multiple sleep commands in the code to enable visual trajectory checking with rviz before executing the trajectory.
 At first the node is planning a path to pickup the sensorsonde.
 Second the arms move through the waypoints saved in **..seneka_deployment_unit/seneka_pnp/common/teached_dual_arm_movement.def**.

 ##4.
-Teach
+Teach (development)
 ---------------------------------------------------------------------
 * rosrun seneka_pnp seneka_teach

 For teaching it is necessary to be connected with both arms.
 Each time you press **t** the position and orientation of the endeffectors are saved.

-**- Note1:** You can't move the arms when a connection between the arms and the pc is established.
+**- Note1:** You can't move the arms when a connection between arms and pc is established.
 So each time you want to move the arms you have to kill the ugv_bringup node and reconnect before you press **t**.

 **- Note2:** There is now override protection.
 You can easily change the storage file in the code and recompile.